-Maintenance of a sound and a healthy supply chain is imperative for a business’ smooth functioning and constant growth.
+Maintenance of a sound and healthy supply chain is imperative for a business’ smooth functioning and constant growth.
 Since it is an extremely difficult task to keep your inventory at optimum levels at all times, business owners need a solid inventory management strategy to manage the health of a successful supply chain.
 This will have a huge impact on how the business in question operates on a daily basis.
 With the ever-changing business environment and numerous types of inventory management systems available in the market, it becomes rather daunting to choose the best fit for your business.

 Different industries deal with different types of inventory that inform how their operations work.
-Once you choose the system in which you want to manage your inventory, an inventory management software will help you further simplify your business operations.
+Once you choose the system in which you want to manage your inventory, inventory management software will help you further simplify your business operations.

-Businesses can choose from either of the three kinds of inventory systems: manual, periodic, and perpetual.
+Businesses can choose from either of the three inventory systems: manual, periodic, and perpetual.
 Let’s take a look at each one of these systems and find out how they are different from one another.

 However, a major challenge that business owners may face while using a periodic inventory management system is that this method doesn’t track inventory on an item-by-item or transaction-by-transaction basis.
-It is tedious and almost impossible to identify various accounting errors when they occur, and you can’t track product movement accurately as compared to perpetual system.
+It is tedious and almost impossible to identify various accounting errors when they occur, and you can’t track product movement accurately as compared to a perpetual system.
 But most importantly, periodic systems make it harder to accurately calculate your cost of goods sold (COGS).

 Businesses that deal with high sales volume and a variety of stock/inventory mostly opt for a perpetual inventory management system.
-Handling of real-time complexities and demands become much more seamless and easier with an automated inventory management software in place.
-With TallyPrime’s unmatched and intuitive capabilities, tracking inventory in your business, from purchase order to sales will be as easy as it can get.
+Handling of real-time complexities and demands becomes much more seamless and easier with an automated inventory management software in place.
+With TallyPrime’s unmatched and intuitive capabilities, tracking inventory in your business, from purchase orders to sales will be as easy as it can get.
 Inventory tracking covers stock changes due to purchase and sales processes, delivery or receipt as samples, movements across godowns, all adjustment entries including those caused by physical verification, and so on.